 • Necrosis of the femoral head.

-Muscle weakness can also lead to limp and pain in hip.
+Muscle weakness can also lead to limp and pain in the hip.

-The prognosis for children treated for hip dysplasia is very good, especially if the dysplasia is managed with closed treatment.
+The prognosis for children treated for this deformity is very good, especially if the dysplasia is managed with closed treatment.
 If closed treatment is unsuccessful and open reduction is needed, the outcome may be less favorable.